BayAreaLearningPartners/welcome-to-git/before-class-homework.md

 # Pre-class assignment
 The world of git and GitHub comprises much material, so we all need to have our computers ready before class.
 You will be installing two programs: git and gitHub-desktop, which have an overlapping purpose but vastly different user-experience philosophies.
 I am exposing you to both because one is a good gateway and the other is how things are done by the pros.
-When I began using git, I used both for a while, but today I exclusively use git.
+When I began using git, I used both for a while, but today I exclusively use git (when I am not teaching a class on git).

 Just a bit of nomenclature to start.
 **Git** is a *command-line program* that runs on your computer that you will use to manage changes to your documents.